codemonstur/HTMLCompiler/README.md

 - Minifies stylesheets (removing comments, removing whitespace)
 - Generates integrity tag for remote resources
 - Adds an include statement to JavaScript
-- Also compresses HTML inside script tag with type text/x-jquery-tmpl
+- Also compresses HTML inside script tag with type text/x-jquery-tmpl or text/html
 - Allow for calling htmlcompiler features through the command line
 - Inlining of link tags (favico)
 - SASS and LESS compiling